 Lotusroot is rich with vitamin C and traces of the B vitamins.
 It also has the important minerals like iron, phosphorus, copper, manganese, calcium, sodium, and high amount of protein.

-The lotus plant is unique as it is the only plant that can live in water, earth and air simultaneously.
-It has great health benefits and the Asian cultures have realized this fact from ancient days.
+The lotus plant is unique as it is the only plant that can live in water, earth and air all at the same time.
+It has great health benefits and the Asian cultures have realized these facts from ancient days.

 Anemia due to heavy menstruation: Lotusroot juice or soup is useful for blood building in women who are losing blood due to heavy menstruation.
 Drink of the juice or soup three days continuously after menstruation.

-Constipation or diarrhea: The juice is very mild and calming to the stomach.
-Yet it’s helpful for relieving constipation or to stop a diarrhea.
+Constipation or diarrhea: The juice is very mild and calming to the stomach, and helpful for relieving constipation or to stop a diarrhea.

-Energy booster: The rhizomes are adapted tubers, which grows in mud under the water and stores energy in the form of carbohydrate/starch.The Eastern Oriental medicine believe that eating lotusroots and the seeds can help enhance the energy level and vigor of the body.
+Energy booster: The rhizomes are adapted tubers, which grow in mud under the water and store energy in the form of carbohydrate/starch.The Eastern Oriental medicine believes that eating lotusroots and the seeds can help enhance the energy level and vigor of the body.

 Intestinal complaints: Consuming lotusroot helps prevent intestinal and colon diseases; treating swelling of the enteritis or intestine.
 Drink a combination of the lotusroot juice with ginger root juice.

-Mucus Elimination: The high vitamin C content in lotusroot juice helps to melt mucus accumulation in the respiratory system and eliminates it from your body.
+Mucus Elimination: The high vitamin C content in lotusroot juice helps to break up mucus accumulation in the respiratory system and eliminates it from your body.
 It releases the mucus or phlegm accumulation in the lungs and dissolve them, thus is helpful as remedy for asthma, bronchitis, cold, cough and tuberculosis.
-For a better effect, juice lotusroot with equal amount of carrots.
+For better effects, juice lotusroot with equal amount of carrots.
 It makes a highly nutritious drink and is delicious too!

 Nervous control: The root contains Pyridoxine (vitamin B6), which operates as coenzyme in the neuro-chemical synthesis in brain that persuades the mood.
 Sufficient pyridoxine intensity helps in controlling the nervous petulance, tension and headache.